rokkiPeruna/misc/README.md

 ## Bertnard's box paradox
-Python and C++ implementations for demonstration purposes of the probability distribution on the Bertnard Paradox Box -problem For easy run on Linux: 'bash run_both.sh [number of rounds]'
+Python and C++ implementations for demonstration purposes of the probability distribution on the Bertnard Paradox Box -problem.

+For easy run on Linux: 'bash run_both.sh [number of rounds]'